 How to Get a Perfect No Crack Top

-If you are experienced with making custard pies, pumpkin pies, or my Cranberry Sugar Pie and are familiar with how the pie looks when fully baked, you can follow these instructions for a perfectly set pie without cracks and with no knife testing needed.
+If you are experienced with making custard or pumpkin pies, or my Cranberry Sugar Pie, and are familiar with how the pie looks when fully baked, you can follow these instructions for a perfectly set pumpkin pie without cracks and without knife testing.

 Bake the pie at 425° for 15 minutes.
 Then reduce the oven temperature to 350° and bake for another 40 minutes.